-The POWER-GATE single rectifiers can be equipped with an optional combine function which allows the user to override the diode functionality of the MOSFET array.
-When the COMBINE+ and COMBINE- wires are connected together, the device will turn on the MOSFET array, allowing current to flow from the cathode to the anode.
-This feature can be used to provide extra current from the main battery to accessories attached to an auxiliary battery.
+The POWER-GATE dual rectifiers can be equipped with an optional combine function which allows the user to override the diode functionality of the MOSFET arrays.
+When the COMBINE+ and COMBINE- wires are connected together, the device will turn on both MOSFET arrays, allowing current to flow from the main cathode to the auxiliary and vice-a-versa.
+This feature can be used for a variety of reasons, such as the need to jump start a vehicle in the case of a dead main battery, or to provide extra current from the main battery to accessories attached to an auxiliary battery.

 Word of caution: It is highly recommended that a momentary-type switch is used to short the two combine wires together.
 This ensures that the device will always default to its standard ideal diode state of operation; use of a non-momentary switch leaves open the possibility that the user can accidentally leave the device in an "always-on" state which can drain both batteries.
-Additionally, COMBINE- is internally tied to the device ground, so care should be taken during installation.
+Additionally, COMBINE- is internally tied to the relay ground, so care should be taken during installation.